Or Sasson

 Or "Ori" Sasson (אור "אורי" ששון; born 18 August 1990) is a retired Israeli Olympic judoka.
-He won a bronze medal in the +100 kg category at the 2016 Summer Olympics and another one at the 2020 Summer Olympics.
-He is the second of two Israelis to win two Olympic medals.
+He won a bronze medal in the +100 kg category at the 2016 Summer Olympics and another one at the mixed team event at the 2020 Summer Olympics.
+He was the second Israeli to win two Olympic medals.

-In June 2015, representing Israel at the 2015 European Games in judo in the +100 kg category in Baku, Azerbaijan, Sasson won a silver medal for Israel in the inaugural European Games.
-In doing so he won the silver medal in the 2015 European Judo Championship.
+In June 2015, representing Israel at the 2015 European Games in judo in the +100 kg category in Baku, Azerbaijan, Sasson won a silver medal at the 2015 European Championships which was held during the European Games.

 Early and personal life

-Sasson was born in Jerusalem, to a family of Sephardic Jewish (Kurdish-Jewish) descent.
+Sasson was born in Jerusalem, to a family of Kurdish Jewish descent.
 His parents are Varda and Haim Sasson.
 He is the younger brother of former judoka and Israel national judo team captain Alon Sasson, who, when they were children, would hit him to show him who was boss.

 He resides in Netanya, Israel, and studies business administration at Ruppin Academic Center College in Hefer Valley, Israel.
 Sasson is a fan of basketball and basketball team Hapoel Jerusalem B.C.

 In 2020, Sasson competed in the Israeli version of The Masked Singer reality singing show, hiding in full-body falafel sandwich costume, and finished third.

+In 2024, Sasson competed in the 10th season of Israel's Rokdim Im Kokhavim ('Dancing with the Stars'), where he was eliminated as the 5th couple out of 21, before reaching the live show stage.